Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

 1. [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
      - For checking CSS styling validity.
 1. [Stackoverflow](https://stackoverflow.com/)
-     - I used Stackoverflow to help me with issues I was having when it was styling, margins, centering a div, why the footer wasn't staying at the bottom of the page.
+     - I used Stackoverflow to help me with issues I was having when it was styling, margins, centering a div, and why the footer wasn't staying at the bottom of the page.

 ### Content